yabhinav/abhinav.github.io/_posts/2018-03-14-install-mapr-cluster.md

 ## Verify Nodes
 ### Verification Process
-Installer will connect to all nodes and check if they statisfy minimum requirements.
+Installer will connect to all nodes and check if they satisfy minimum requirements.
 Notice the Following Indication on each node icon :
 * White - Verification InProgress
 * Green - Ready for installation
 * Yellow - Warnings but can be installed